-1. The proposed development shall not substantially increase noise levels and cause human discomfort.
-The maximum permissible sound pressure A-weighted decibel level of a any continuous, regular or frequent or intermittent source of sound produced by any unique activities, structures or equipmenty on the site shall be limited by the time period and by the abutting land use as listed below.
+1. The maximum permissible sound pressure A-weighted decibel level of a any continuous, regular or frequent or intermittent source of sound produced by any unique activities, structures or equipmenty on the site shall be limited by the time period and by the abutting land use as listed below.
 Sound levels shall applybe measured at least four (4) feet above ground at the property boundary of the source.
 Existing background sounds are excluded from the decibel measurement and noise generated by construction of the site is exempt.

-Sound Pressure Level Limits Using the A-weighted decibel level (dBA) Sound Equivalent Level of One Minute (leq 1) (Measured in dB(a) Scale)
+Sound Pressure Level Limits Using the A-weighted decibel level (dBA) Sound Equivalent Level of One Minute (leg 1) (Measured in dB(a) Scale)

-7 a.m 10 p.m
+/ a.m 10 p.m

 Abutting Use 10 p.m.
 7 a.m.

 Residential 55 45

 Residential located in a commercial-industrial district 65 55

 Public, semipublic and institutional 60 55

 Vacant or rural 60 55

 Commercial 65 55

 Industrial 70 60